uitsmijter/Uitsmijter/README.md

 ## Description

-Pluggable SSO implementation for your existing project and the best starting point for new projects.
+Pluggable SSO implementation for your existing projects and the best starting point for new projects.

 [Providers](https://docs.uitsmijter.io/providers/) connect Uitsmijter with an existing user database.